meroxa/cli/README.md

 ```

-The tenant email and password should come from an already existing platform user, not the console admin.
+The tenant email and password should come from an existing platform user.

 ## Tests